From 8 to 24 Team Members Without Culture Collapse: The System Freya Built at $95K

 What this doesn’t mean:

-Real example: Client requested 3 additional design rounds mid-project.
-The team recommended extending the timeline by 2 weeks rather than rushing and delivering lower quality.
-The client appreciated honesty and extended engagement by 6 months.
+Real example: a client requested three additional design rounds mid-project.
+The team recommended extending the timeline by two weeks instead of rushing and delivering lower quality.
+The client appreciated the honesty and extended the engagement by six months.

-She wrote all 5 values this way.
-Specific behaviors, not abstract principles.
-Real examples from actual client work.
-Clear boundaries on what each value didn’t mean (to prevent over-correction).
+She wrote all five values this way—anchored in specific behaviors, not abstract principles, with real examples from actual client work and clear boundaries for what each value did not mean to prevent over-correction.

-Co-create values with the entire team.
-Top-down values feel corporate and fake.
-Co-created values feel authentic because the team shaped them.
+Week 3: Co-create values with the entire team.
+Top-down values feel corporate and fake; co-created values feel real because the team shaped them.

-Freya shared Values v1 with all 14 people.
-Asked: “What’s missing?
+Freya shared Values v1 with all 14 people and asked: “What’s missing?
 What’s wrong?
 What would you add?”

-From the designer on original 8: “Value 3 on async-first needs an exception for urgent client crises.
+From the designer in the original 8: “Value 3 on async-first needs an exception for urgent client crises.
 We should be synchronous when a client project is at risk.”

 Added to Value 3: “Exception: Client-facing crises require immediate sync coordination until resolved.”

-Added to Value 5: Feedback template showing how to structure 1-on-1 developmental conversations.
+Added to Value 5: a feedback template showing how to structure 1-on-1 developmental conversations.

-Added: Decision framework hierarchy for when values conflict (honesty trumps short-term relationship comfort, but delivered with care for long-term relationship preservation).
+Added: a decision-framework hierarchy for value conflicts—honesty trumps short-term relationship comfort, but is delivered with care to preserve the long-term relationship.

-Team input transformed the document from “Freya’s values” to “our values.”
+Team input turned the document from “Freya’s values” into “our values.”
 Co-creation created ownership.

-Week 3 Result: Finalized Values Document with behavioral examples, real scenarios, and conflict resolution framework.
-14-page document everyone contributed to and owned.
+Week 3 result: a finalized Values Document with behavioral examples, real scenarios, and a conflict-resolution framework—a 14-page asset everyone contributed to and owned.

 Week 4-6: Build Hiring Process Around Values (Cultural Screening)

-Right answer: Decline or negotiate timeline.
-Wrong answer: Take the money, figure it out later.
+Right answer: decline or negotiate the timeline.
+Wrong answer: take the money and figure it out later.

-Value 4 Screening: “You’re 6 days into 10-day design phase.
-You have version that’s 80% there.
-Ship and iterate, or spend 4 days perfecting before showing client?”
+Value 4 screening: “You’re 6 days into a 10-day design phase.
+You have a version that’s 80% there.
+Ship and iterate, or spend 4 days perfecting before showing the client?”

-Right answer: Ship current version, get feedback, iterate.
-Wrong answer: Perfect in isolation.
+Right answer: ship the current version, get feedback, iterate.
+Wrong answer: perfect it in isolation.

-Test cultural screening on next hires and train team.
+Week 5–6: Test cultural screening on the next hires and train the team.

-New process: Cultural interview (60 minutes) before technical interview.
-Cultural fit weighted 60%, skills 40%.
+New process: a 60-minute cultural interview before the technical interview, with cultural fit weighted 60% and skills 40%.

-Hire 1: Strong portfolio.
-Cultural interview revealed misalignment on “ship and iterate.”
-Didn’t advance.
+Hire 1: strong portfolio, but the cultural interview exposed misalignment on “ship and iterate,” so they didn’t advance.

-Week 6: Trained 4 team members on cultural interviewing.
-Team could now screen without founder involvement.
+Week 6: Freya trained four team members on cultural interviewing, so the team could screen candidates without her involvement.

 Week 7-9: Create Onboarding That Transmits Culture

 New hires need explicit culture transmission.
-Most onboarding teaches what to do.
-Freya built an onboarding that teaches how to think.
+Most onboarding teaches what to do; Freya built onboarding that teaches how to think.

-Day 1: Founder presents Values Document.
-New hire reads 12 past project case studies showing values in action.
+Day 1: the founder presents the Values Document, and the new hire reads 12 past project case studies showing values in action.

-Week 1: Watch 5 recorded client calls showing values in decisions.
-Daily debrief: “What value was demonstrated?
+Week 1: they watch five recorded client calls where values drive decisions, with a daily debrief: “What value was demonstrated?
 What would misalignment look like?”

-Week 2: Shadow senior team member.
-Daily 15-minute debrief on cultural decision-making.
+Week 2: they shadow a senior team member, with a 15-minute daily debrief on cultural decision-making.

-Week 3: First project with cultural coaching before every significant decision.
+Week 3: they take on their first project with cultural coaching before every significant decision.

-Built cultural learning library: 12 video case studies, 8 decision breakdowns, 15 “cultural exemplar” recordings, and values application templates.
+Freya also built a cultural learning library: 12 video case studies, 8 decision breakdowns, 15 “cultural exemplar” recordings, and values-application templates.

 Week 10-12: Implement Recognition System for Value Demonstration